 - Certain drugs such as narcotics may have additional limits or requirements as established by the U.S. FDA or by national scientific or medical practice guidelines (such as Centers for Disease Control, American Medical Association, etc.) on the quantities that a pharmacy may dispense.
 In addition, pharmacy dispensing practices are regulated by the state where they are located and may also be determined by individual pharmacies.
 Due to safety requirements, some medications are dispensed as originally packaged by the manufacturer and we cannot make adjustments to the packaged quantity or otherwise open or split packages to create 30, and 90-day supplies of those medications.
 In most cases, refills cannot be obtained until 75% of the prescription has been used.
 Controlled substances cannot be refilled until 80% of the prescription has been used.
-Controlled and classified by the DEA (Drug Enforcement Administration) based on how likely they are to cause dependence.
+Controlled substances are medications that can cause physical and mental dependence, and have restrictions on how they can be filled and refilled.
+They are regulated and classified by the DEA (Drug Enforcement Administration) based on how likely they are to cause dependence.
 Call us or visit our website if you have any questions about dispensing limits.
 Please note that in the event of a national or other emergency, or if you are a reservist or National Guard member who is called to active military duty, you should contact us regarding your prescription drug needs.
-See the contact information on page 94.
+See the contact information on page 92.

 - Benefits for certain self-injectable (self-administered) drugs are provided only when they are dispensed by a pharmacy under the pharmacy benefit.
 Medical benefits will be provided for a once-per-lifetime dose per therapeutic category of drugs dispensed by your provider or any non-pharmacy-benefit provider.
 This benefit limitation does not apply if you have primary Medicare Part B coverage.
-See page 95 for specialty drug fills from a Preferred pharmacy. - Benefits for certain auto-immune infusion medications (Remicade, Renflexis and Inflectra) are provided only when they are obtained by a non-pharmacy provider, such as a physician or facility (hospital or ambulatory surgical center).
-See Drugs From Other Sources in this Section, page 102, for more information.
+See page 93 for specialty drug fills from a Preferred pharmacy. - Benefits for certain auto-immune infusion medications (Remicade, Renflexis and Inflectra) are provided only when they are obtained by a non-pharmacy provider, such as a physician or facility (hospital or ambulatory surgical center).
+See Drugs From Other Sources in this Section, page 100, for more information.